 Law and Culture in Japan: Animal Abuse (Ushijima)

-Dispute Resolution in Japan: Why have been there small number of court cases in Japan?
+Dispute Resolution in Japan: Why does Japan have the small number of court cases?
 (Ushijima)

 Liability and Compensation of Marine Oil Spill by Ships (Kobayashi)